-Since 1996, COF has embarked on a program to engage landowners and their adult children, as well as other business owners, agencies, private foundations, and nonprofit conservation groups to:
+Since 1996, California Oaks (CO) has embarked on a program to engage landowners and their adult children, as well as other business owners, agencies, private foundations, and nonprofit conservation groups to:

-- Understand the interests of all those who live, work or recreate in or near rural lands; and
+- Understand the interests of all those who live, work or recreate in or near rural lands

-In 1996, COF conducted focus groups for rural landowners — farmers, ranchers, and timber operators — and their adult children.
+In 1996, CO conducted focus groups for rural landowners — farmers, ranchers, and timber operators — and their adult children.
 Findings indicated that estate taxes pose a significant threat to keeping land in family ownership through the generations.
-These focus group results led COF in 1997 to produce and distribute an estate tax planning booklet, and to co-host a series of estate planning workshops for landowners throughout the state.
+These focus group results led CO in 1997 to produce and distribute an estate tax planning booklet and to co-host a series of estate planning workshops for landowners throughout the state.

-COF co-hosted nine additional estate planning workshops in 1998 and 1999, and widely distributed the booklet, Preserving Family Lands in California.
+California Oaks co-hosted nine additional estate planning workshops in 1998 and 1999 and widely distributed the booklet, Preserving Family Lands in California.